ebertx/TIL/Unix/pkill.md

 pkill firefox
 ```

-I mention this only because previously I had been using: 'kill -9 $(pidof firefox)', which is obviously a lot more verbose.
+I mention this only because previously I had been using: `kill -9 $(pidof firefox)`, which is obviously a lot more verbose.

 [Source](http://man.he.net/?topic=pkill&section=all)